cipherdragon/cipher-blog/content/blog/all-about-cli.md

 ![Teletype Model 33](/img/teletype.jpg)

-What you saw above is called a teletype (model 33) (aka, a TTY).
+What you saw above is called a teletype(aka, a TTY) [model 33].
 This is how computers output the information before screens and monitors were invented.
 The computer is connected to this thing using wires.
 When the computer wants to tell something to the user, it send the message to this teletype(TTY).
 Then the teletype prints that message on paper.
-When the user want to send a message (or instruction) to the computer, user type it on the keyboard of that TTY.
+When the user wants to send a message (or instruction) to the computer, user type it on the keyboard of that TTY.
 Then the TTY transmits it to the computer.